JeffersonPinoNarvaez/vagrant-tensorflow/README.md

 # Running tensorflow in a vagrant box installation

-In this repo we will check out how to create our own easy to run vagrant box with a preset of:
+In this repo we will check out how to create our easy-to-run vagrant box with a preset of:

 - Tensorflow 2.15.0
 - Python 3.10.12
 - pip 22.0.2
-- Ubuntu 22.04 (bento/ubuntu-22.04)
+- Ubuntu 22.04

-NOTE: The official box could be found at: https://app.vagrantup.com/JeffersonPino/boxes/ubuntu-tensorflow
+NOTE: The official box can be found at: https://app.vagrantup.com/JeffersonPino/boxes/ubuntu-tensorflow